 Viet is a Professor of Finance at Alliance Manchester Business School.
 He joined the School after successfully completing a PhD in Financial Economics at Leeds University Business School in 2007.
-His current research interests are empirical issues in corporate finance, with a special focus on capital structure.
+His main research interests are empirical issues in corporate finance.

-Viet regularly serves as a reviewer for UK research councils, international conferences and academic journals in business finance, accounting, and economics, including the Journal of Financial Intermediation, Journal of Corporate Finance, and Journal of Banking and Finance.
+Viet is an editor of the Journal of Business Finance and Accounting (ABS3*), an internationally recognized outlet for research in accounting, corporate finance, and governance.
+He also reviews for UK research councils, international conferences and academic journals in business finance, accounting, and economics, including the Journal of Financial Intermediation, Journal of Corporate Finance, and Journal of Banking and Finance.
 He is a member of the American Finance Association (AFA), FMA, Society for Financial Studies (SFS), European Finance Association (EFA), and EFMA.
 Viet was a founding member and former President of the Vietnam Finance Association International (VFAI).

-Viet is Programme Director for the MSc.
-Accounting and Finance.
-He was previously Programme Director for the MSc.
+Viet is Postgraduate Taught (PGT) Programme Coordinator in the School's Accounting and Finance Division, overseeing a portfolio of four specialist MSc. degree programmes, namely the MSc.
+Accounting, the MSc.
+Accounting and Finance, the MSc.
+Finance, and the MSc.
+Quantitative Finance.
+He was previously Director for two programmes, the MSc.
+Accounting and Finance and the MSc.
 Finance and Business Economics.
 He currently teaches on the following course units:

 - Cross-sectional Econometrics (Core course unit, MSc.
 Accounting and Finance and MSc.
 Finance).